-(Psalms 48:3) Within her citadels God has made himself known as a fortress.
+(Psalms 48:3) Within its citadels God has shown himself a sure defense.

 Citadels are forts or castles with towers and walls.
 When believers saw the stronghold for protection that Jerusalem had become under the leadership of kings David and Solomon, they knew that the LORD had made all these fortifications possible; therefore, they praised the LORD for making himself known as a fortress.
 The Psalm inspired true worship and encouraged those singing to trust in the LORD as their fortress and not in the walls and towers that surrounded the city.
 The citadels were only outward expressions of the LORD's love for and protection of His people.
 Though Jerusalem was the city of the great King, they needed to trust in the presence and power of the LORD to save and protect them.